NEU-DSG/mhs-etl/README.md

 #### Extraction

-Extraction is the extraction of the edition XML files from the DSG XML Database, into this repository.
+Extraction is the extraction of the edition XML files from the DSG XML Database into this repository.
 It is performed with the `etl/ex_dsg_db_pull.py` file.
 To run this file, you can use the runner to run `python3 main.py --extract`.
 This will take the arguments in the "extract" object of the `config.json` and create a folder with the date of the pull, including the editions specified in the `config.json` file.
 In the `config.json` file, you can put `["all"]` to pull all of the editions, or any arrangement of the current editions, for example `['cms', 'jqa']` if you only want to pull the `cms` and `jqa` editions.

 #### Transformation